TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/identity-server.md

 - `is.email.templates.includes`: The email templates that will be preloaded on startup

-## OAuth UI Options
+## Account application UI Options

-The OAuth user interface needs to be configured with at least the canonical URL and the base URL of the Identity Server's HTTP API.
-The canonical URL needs to be the full URL of the UI, and looks like `https://thethings.example.com/oauth`.
+The Account application user interface needs to be configured with at least the canonical URL and the base URL of the Identity Server's HTTP API.
+The canonical URL needs to be the full URL of the UI, and looks like `https://thethings.example.com/account`.
 The base URL of the Identity Server's HTTP API looks like `https://thethings.example.com/api/v3`.

-- `is.oauth.ui.canonical-url`: The page canonical URL
+- `is.accountapp.ui.canonical-url`: The page canonical URL
-- `is.oauth.ui.is.base-url`: Base URL to the HTTP API
+- `is.accountapp.ui.is.base-url`: Base URL to the HTTP API

-If you do not want to serve the OAuth user interface on `/oauth`, you may customize the mount path.
+If you do not want to serve the Account app user interface on `/account`, you may customize the mount path.

-- `is.oauth.mount`: Path on the server where the OAuth server will be served
+- `is.accountapp.mount`: Path on the server where the Account application server will be served

-If page assets for the OAuth UI are served from a CDN or on a different path on the server, the base URL needs to be customized as well.
-If you want to [customize the branding]({{< ref "/reference/branding" >}}) of the OAuth UI, you can set the base URL for where your branding assets are located.
+If page assets for the Account application UI are served from a CDN or on a different path on the server, the base URL needs to be customized as well.
+If you want to [customize the branding]({{< ref "/reference/branding" >}}) of the Account application UI, you can set the base URL for where your branding assets are located.

-- `is.oauth.ui.assets-base-url`: The base URL to the page assets
+- `is.accountapp.ui.assets-base-url`: The base URL to the page assets
-- `is.oauth.ui.branding-base-url`: The base URL to the branding assets
+- `is.accountapp.ui.branding-base-url`: The base URL to the branding assets

 The appearance of {{% tts %}} can optionally be customized.

-- `is.oauth.ui.site-name`: The site name
+- `is.accountapp.ui.site-name`: The site name
-- `is.oauth.ui.title`: The page title
+- `is.accountapp.ui.title`: The page title
-- `is.oauth.ui.sub-title`: The page sub-title
+- `is.accountapp.ui.sub-title`: The page sub-title
-- `is.oauth.ui.descriptions`: The page description
+- `is.accountapp.ui.descriptions`: The page description
-- `is.oauth.ui.language`: The page language
+- `is.accountapp.ui.language`: The page language
-- `is.oauth.ui.theme-color`: The page theme color
+- `is.accountapp.ui.theme-color`: The page theme color

 Further customization of the CSS files, JS files and icons is also possible:

-- `is.oauth.ui.css-file`: The names of the CSS files
+- `is.accountapp.ui.css-file`: The names of the CSS files
-- `is.oauth.ui.js-file`: The names of the JS files
+- `is.accountapp.ui.js-file`: The names of the JS files
-- `is.oauth.ui.icon-prefix`: The prefix to put before the page icons (favicon.ico, touch-icon.png, og-image.png)
+- `is.accountapp.ui.icon-prefix`: The prefix to put before the page icons (favicon.ico, touch-icon.png, og-image.png)

 ## Profile Picture Storage Options